Top Puerto Rican Festivals: Culture, Music, and Culinary Delights

 The Ponce Carnival, or Carnaval Ponceño, is Puerto Rico’s answer to Mardi Gras.
 This week-long party kicks off in the last week of February and peaks on the Tuesday before Ash Wednesday.
 Carnival highlights include:

-• Traditional bomba and plena music
+• bomba and plena music

 • Vejigantes (costumed characters with demon masks)